 Advanced Email Threats

-Phishing is still the number one attack vector with one-third of all compromises involving malicious emails.
-In the example above the threat actor impersonates management to deliver a fake staff report.
-The sender address is spoofed, and the email body references the financial institution.
+Phishing remains the top attack vector, accounting for one-third of all security breaches.
+In the example above, a threat actor impersonates management to deliver a fake staff report, using a spoofed sender address and referencing the financial institution to increase credibility.